gnolang/gno/docs/explanation/gno-language.md

 Solidity is designed for one purpose only (writing smart contracts) and is bound by the limitations of the EVM.
 In addition, developers have to learn several languages if they want to understand the whole stack or work across different ecosystems.
-Gno aspires to exceed Solidity on multiple fronts (and other smart contract languages like CosmWasm or Substrate) as every part of the stack is written in Gno.
+Gno aspires to exceed Solidity on multiple fronts (and other smart contract languages like CosmWasm or Substrate) as every part of the stack is written in Go (or Gno!).
 It’s easy for developers to understand the entire system just by studying a relatively small code base.

 ## Gno Is Essential for the Wider Adoption of Web3